Lucius Julius Gainius Fabius Agrippa: Legacy

 There are a number of honorary inscriptions and decrees that have survived which were dedicated to Agrippa in Apamea and Rome.
 These honorary inscriptions and decrees date from 115–118.
-On the façade of the baths, Agrippa dedicated an inscription to a Julius Bassus, a Pro-Praetorian Legatus in Apamea.
+On the façade of the baths, Agrippa dedicated an inscription in Apamea to Gaius Julius Quadratus Bassus, the governor of Roman Syria.
 Other inscriptions in consoles attached to the pillars of the baths are dedications by Agrippa's slaves, freedmen, or clients.

 At the Capitoline Hill in Rome, there is a bronze inscription dedicated to Agrippa.
-This inscription in Rome reveals that he undertook numerous voluntary liturgies.
+This inscription reveals that he undertook numerous voluntary liturgies.
 Below is an honorary decree that has survived on a base of a statue of Agrippa.
 The decree reads: